Are you ready to enjoy the street insanity that Felix Prangenberg BMX videos deliver?

 With big and tech, regular and switch, Felix can do it all easily and smoothly.

 Honestly, I don’t get more than half of the stuff that’s in here.
-That said, I won’t even attempt to write any of the tricks that he pulls.
+That said, I won’t even attempt to write any tricks he pulls.
 (It would ruin your viewing.)

 Felix knows how to bring hype and excitement, and this one is good proof.
 I challenge you to try and relax – the stoke is too high.